 - 9. If a country has a birth rate of 30 people per 1000, can you use the regression equation to predict the per capita GNI?
 If you think so, write down the estimated per capita GNI (take "e" raised to the predicted log(per capita GNI)).
-If you think not, explain why not in at most one sentence.
-For that country, what is the probability that it's per capita GNI exceeds 9000? - 10.
+If you think not, explain why not in at most one sentence. - 10.
 If a country has a birth rate of 80 people per 1000, can you use the regression equation to predict the per capita GNI?
 If you think so, write down the estimated per capita GNI (take "e" raised to the predicted log(per capita GNI)).
 If you think not, explain why not in at most one sentence.